List of state Green Parties in the United States: Alaska

 The Green Party of Alaska is a political party in the U.S. state of Alaska.
-It was the Alaska affiliate of the national state Green Party, up from its creation to 2021, due of the state party has broken the party rules over refused to recognize the nominated presidential candidate, Howie Hawkins in the 2020 presidential election.
+It was the Alaska affiliate of the national state Green Party, from its creation until 2021, but the state party broke the party rules when it refused to recognize the nominated presidential candidate, Howie Hawkins in the 2020 presidential election.
 Alaska was the first state to gain Green Party ballot access, in 1990, when Jim Sykes ran for governor.
 Sykes had previously filed a ballot access lawsuit, citing an earlier case, Vogler v.
 Miller.

 Like the Alaska Libertarian Party, the Green Party organizes local affiliate groups by regions of the state rather than election districts.
 It is known for calling these groups bioregions.
 The organized bioregions of the GPAK include the Southcentral Bioregion (Anchorage area) and the Tanana-Yukon Bioregion (the Interior, around the Tanana and Yukon River areas).

 Georgia

 The Georgia Green Party is a state-level political party in Georgia.
 Their candidate for president in 2016 was Dr. Jill Stein.
 Stein was denied access to the ballot.
 The party sued and won at the United States Court of Appeals for the Eleventh Circuit.
 The state chapter was disaffiliated by the Green Party of the United States on June 26, 2021 due to the state chapter drafting and passing a platform amendment against the rights of transgender people, counter to the GPUS platform.